noobyme/kobovncviewer/README.md

 #kobovnc

 I am heavily assisted by AI.

 There is now touch input, scaling, padding, panning, and a way to quit the program via long tapping the screen and releasing.
+Power button and sleep cover can be used to exit as well, provided you have killed nickel beforehand

 This tool has been confirmed to work on Nia.
+It should work on the latest devices too

 VNC server tested successfuly with TightVNC, x11vnc, DroidVNC NG.